USBToolBox/tool/README.md

 ### From Windows PE

 Yes this works lol.
-Some device names may not be as descriptive but if you really don't want to install Windows, you can create a Windows PE USB and hit Shift + F10 to open `cmd,` then run the program.
+Some device names may not be as descriptive but if you really don't want to install Windows, you can create a Windows PE USB and hit Shift + F10 to open `cmd`, then run the program.

 ### From macOS